Team-Jeffry/receptboken-deployment/README.md

 # Receptboken-deployment

-Kubernetes manifest för deployment av Receptbokstjänsten till Google Kubernetes Engine.
+Kubernetes manifest for deployment of Receptboken to Google Kubernetes Engine.

 <br>